 Parameters:

-: Arrays of keys to extract into separate objectsReturns: An array of objects with the extracted props and remaining props
+props: The props object to splitkeys: Arrays of keys to extract into separate objectsReturns: An array of objects with the extracted props and remaining props

 Example: